dmalawey/OpenArm/README.md

 ## Foreword

-If an expert reviews this project intro, they will find numerous imperfections; potentially laughable ones.
+If an expert reviews this project, they will find numerous imperfections; potentially laughable ones.
 A well-trained mechanical engineer would not _release_ such imperfections.
 But this project is not a release, just as every script posted in open software is not a final working script.
 We are pursuing a new paradigm, where open hardware ascends to match open software.  __In software, open development has surpassed privatized development.__ Developers discovered by publishing every step in realtime, we gain the world's contribution at every step, and 10,000 brilliant minds can outperform a well-paid team of 10 minds.
 The only way to reach the new paradigm is to opensource the full development process, not only the end result.
 So, we start the project with a goal and NOT with a build, and we trust experts to see the possibilities instead of the present status.
 Then, we can incite the collaboration necessary to achieve the impossible.

+There is no intention to reproduce a result that has existed before, so the result cannot be bought.
+There is no deadline.
+The prerequisite to completion is expertise, not funding or parts or tools.

 ## Characteristics

 Version 1
-* Comprised of 3D Printable + OTS parts
-* Less than $150 in components
-* Using DC motors, M2 Belts, and M2 pulleys like those of 3D printers
-* Having no encoders required *️⃣
 * Bio-inspired - having damping forces and torque relationships similar to a human arm.
 * Digital-twin oriented - the simulated design shall represent the real implementation sufficiently to simulate motion.
 * Parametric design - the geometry leaves space for variations and modifications of internals & frame.
+* Having no encoders required *️⃣

+An initial builds should aim for low cost, usually achieved with 3D Printable + OTS parts.
+It should serve to validate dynamics models, test feedback control functions, establish parameters for further development.
+Ie, instead of aiming for a torque at a joint, we derive a dynamic function that better relates to the capability of end-effector.
+A system using DC motors, M2 Belts, and M2 pulleys like those of 3D printers is likely to serve the purpose of a first build.
+A 1-kg payload target is well-matched to this hardware.

 | Biological Sketch   | Biological sketch with motors identified | Robot Arm concept with motors |
 | --------------------------------- | -------------------- | ----------------------- |
 | ![davinci1](https://i.imgur.com/8pUq4JF.jpg) | ![davinci_markup](https://i.imgur.com/iho4c2z.jpg) | ![vitruvian_robot_arm](https://i.imgur.com/e5CzMqP.jpg) |

 ### Mechanical
-* Payload Target = 1kg
 * Derived from SCARA configuration to enhance payload
 * Hope to derive encoder-like function of Motor "n" from measurement of reaction torque at motor "n-1"
 * All motor assemblies to be backdrivable